jonlpersson/ed-latimore/site/_drafts/quotes-and-big-ideas-from-niccolò-machiavellis-the-prince.md

 Returning to the question of being loved or feared, I sum up by saying, that since his being loved depends upon his subjects, while his being feared depends upon himself, a wise Prince should build on what is his own, and not on what rests with others.
 Only, as I have said, he must do his utmost to escape hatred.&nbsp;

+---

+Moreover, men are less careful about how they offend he who makes himself loved than he who makes himself feared.
+For love is held by the tie of obligation, which, because men are a sorry breed, is broken on every whisper of private interest; but fear is bound by the apprehension of punishment which never relaxes its grasp.
+Nevertheless, a Prince should inspire fear in such a fashion that if he does not win love he may escape hate.&nbsp;

 ## **Machiavelli on paying for help**

 Mercenaries and auxiliaries are at once useless and dangerous, and he who holds his State by means of mercenary troops can never be solidly or securely seated.
 For such troops are disunited, ambitious, insubordinate, treacherous, insolent among friends, cowardly before foes, and without fear of God or faith with man.
 Whenever they are attacked defeat follows; so that in peace you are plundered by them, in war by your enemies.
 And this is because they have no tie or motive to keep them in the field beyond their paltry pay, in return for which it would be too much to expect them to give their lives.&nbsp;